 "Gina, and whoever her family are, will make themselves known, Oswald Mosley and some people around him and his world," Byrne said on BBC Sounds' Obsessed With Peaky Blinders podcast.

 There had also been rumours that Julia Roberts signed up for a part in the new series, which Byrne confirmed on the podcast: "I don't know where that got out, but yeah, fingers crossed on that."
+She hasn't been spotted on set, but we can dream!

 What have the cast said about Peaky Blinders season 6?